jpsim/AWSPics/README.md

 The first deployment should take about 30 minutes since there's a lot to set up.
 You'll also receive an email to approve the SSL certificate request, which you should complete quickly, so that the rest of the deployment can proceed.

+##### Note on SSL Cert
+AWS Certificate Manager now supports SSL cert verification via DNS validation.
+It is recommended that you manually request the certificate for your hosted zone and chose DNS validation method for much faster validation.
+Then use the resulting ARN in your config.
+You can also leave this config key empty to create the certificate as normal.

 Once the initial deployment is done, you'll need to point your domain's DNS settings to add a CNAME to the newly created CloudFront Distribution URL, which